-- (f) Any party who does not oppose a motion or who intends to support a motion or who desires a continuance shall notify the commission, through the executive officer, and the opposing counsel within seven days after being served or, if the hearing on the motion will occur less than seven days after the motion is served, within forty-eight hours before the time set for hearing. - (g) Failure to serve or file memoranda in opposition to a motion or failure to appear at the hearing may be deemed a waiver of objection to the granting or denial of the motion. - (h) Motions that do not involve the final determination of a proceeding may be heard and determined by the chairperson, commissioner, or hearings officer. - (i) If a hearing is requested, the executive officer shall set a date and time for hearing on the motion. - (j) If a hearing on the motion is not requested, the commission may decide the matter upon the pleadings, memoranda, and other documents filed with the commission. - (k) Any motion, except a motion for relief from or release of conditions submitted by the same party or parties and based upon substantially the same grounds as a previous motion that has been considered by the commission or denied by the commission shall not be again considered. - (1) After the hearing on the evidence is closed, but before the commission votes on a decision, a party for good cause shown may move to re-open the hearing to take newly discovered evidence.
+(f) Any party who does not oppose a motion or who intends to support a motion or who desires a continuance shall notify the commission, through the executive officer, and the opposing counsel within seven days after being served or, if the hearing on the motion will occur less than seven days after the motion is served, within forty-eight hours before the time set for hearing.

+(g) Failure to serve or file memoranda in opposition to a motion or failure to appear at the hearing may be deemed a waiver of objection to the granting or denial of the motion.

+(h) Motions that do not involve the final determination of a proceeding may be heard and determined by the chairperson, commissioner, or hearings officer.

+(i) If a hearing is requested, the executive officer shall set a date and time for hearing on the motion.

+(j) If a hearing on the motion is not requested, the commission may decide the matter upon the pleadings, memoranda, and other documents filed with the commission, or hold a hearing on the matter.

+(k) Any motion, except a motion for relief from or release of conditions submitted by the same party or parties and based upon substantially the same grounds as a previous motion that has been considered by the commission or denied by the commission shall not be again considered.

+(1) After the hearing on the evidence is closed, but before the commission votes on a decision, a party for good cause shown may move to re-open the hearing to take newly discovered evidence.
 The motion shall specify the facts claimed to constitute good cause, including material changes of fact or of law alleged to have occurred since the closing of the hearing and shall provide a description of the proposed additional evidence and an explanation of why the newly discovered evidence was not previously adduced.
-The party filing the motion shall be responsible for fees and costs pursuant to section 15-15-45.1. - (m) Orders granting, denying or otherwise disposing of motions, except motions to amend decisions and orders relating to district boundary amendments and to special permits, may be signed by the chairperson or any vice chairperson, or the presiding officer, or the hearings officer, as the case may be.
-Orders granting, denying, or otherwise disposing of motions relating to amendments of decisions and orders in district boundary amendment proceedings and to special permits shall be signed by the commissioners who have heard or examined the evidence relating to the motion and who have voted affirmatively on the decision.
-[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and comp NOV 0 2 2013 ] (Auth: HRS §\$205-1, 205-7) (Imp: HRS §\$91-2, 205-4)
+The party filing the motion shall be responsible for fees and costs pursuant to section 15-15-45.1.

+(m) Orders granting, denying or otherwise disposing of motions, including_motions to amend decisions and orders relating to district boundary amendments and to special permits, shall be signed by the chairperson or any vice chairperson, or the presiding officer, or the hearings officer, as the case may be.
+[Eff 10/27/86; am and comp 8/16/97; comp 5/8/00; am and 11/2/2013; am and comp OCT 18 2019] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$91-2, 205-4)

-§15-15-70.1 Protective orders.
+\$15-15-70.1 Protective orders.
 Any party or any person may move for a protective order to protect the confidentiality of information that is protected from disclosure under chapter 92F, HRS, or by other law.
 A motion for protective order shall specifically identify the document or information to be protected.
 The movant shall bear the burden of establishing that the information should be protected.
 Stipulations for protective order, subject to the commission's approval, may be filed in lieu of motions for protective orders.
-[Eff and comp NOV 0 2 2013 ] (Auth: HRS §\$205-1, 205-7)
+[Eff and comp 11/2/2013; comp [(Auth: HRS \$\$205-1, 205-7)

 \$15-15-71 Substitution of parties.
 Upon motion and for good cause shown, the commission may order substitution of parties, except that in the case of death of a party, substitution may be ordered without the filing of a motion.
-[Eff 10/27/86; comp 8/16/97; comp 5/8/00; comp NOV 0 2 2013 ] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$\$91-2, 205-4)
+[Eff 10/27/86; comp 8/16/97; comp 5/8/00; comp 11/2/2013; comp OCT 18 2019] (Auth: HRS \$\$205-1, 205-7) (Imp: HRS \$91-2, 205-4)